ava-labs/avalanche-docs/docs/subnets/deploying-subnets-on-prod.md

 If you plan on running nodes on your own hardware, make sure they satisfy the minimum HW specification as outlined earlier.
 Pay close attention to proper networking setup, making sure the p2p port (9651) is accessible and public IP properly configured on the node.
-Make sure the node is connected to the network physically (not over WiFi), and that the router is powerful enough to handle a couple of thousands of persistent TCP connections and that network bandwidth can accommodate at least 5Mbps of steady upstream and downstream network traffic.
+Make sure the node is connected to the network physically (not over Wi-Fi), and that the router is powerful enough to handle a couple of thousands of persistent TCP connections and that network bandwidth can accommodate at least 5Mbps of steady upstream and downstream network traffic.